 Gold bullion refers to specific pieces of physical metal held in your name and title.
 It is not a paper proxy for gold, but the real thing—and you own it outright.

 When you own gold bullion, you can never suffer a default.
 There’s no counterparty to make good on a paper contract.
 Once you buy gold bullion, it’s yours, and it doesn’t require the backing of any bank, government, or brokerage firm.

 Physical gold offers advantages that GLD can’t.
-In addition to hedging risk, gold also has specific physical attributes that make it highly valuable, and is an excellent wealth and portfolio diversifier.
+In addition, there are physical attributes that make gold highly valuable, and is an excellent wealth and portfolio diversifier.
 No other asset has all of these intrinsic financial traits:

 Gold has been considered valuable for thousands of years, and it will always have value.
 No matter what the social, political, or financial climate has been in the world, gold has never gone to zero or defrauded an investor.
 It is the ultimate form of money.

 The old way of buying gold bullion involved sourcing a dealer, a storage facility, and coordinating insurance, shipping, and delivery.
 Fortunately for investors, online platforms now exist that make buying gold as easy and convenient as trading GLD ETFs.

 Investors can purchase and store gold bullion with ease using full-service investing programs that streamline everything under one roof, like Hard Assets Alliance’s SMARTMETALS® platform.
 These types of platforms let you buy and sell gold bullion 24/7 and manage your trading account entirely online.